AmCodes305/AmCodes305/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript while aiming to learn more langauges and markups.
 - 💞️ I’m looking to collaborate on any project to help test my skills and recieve feedback.
 - 📫 How to reach me ... "here"
 - 🎵 I love music, so any music business related projects would be prefered.
 How to create better platforms for musicians, artist, producers, and consumers.
-How to help create a more backend or frontend platform for musicians, songwriters, artist, producers, managers, layers to connect & collaborate.
+How to help create a more friendly backend or frontend platform for musicians, songwriters, artist, producers, managers, layers to connect & collaborate.

 <!---